finaptic/public-documentation/docs/SDK-Guide/android-sdk.md

     // Could not process the request properly.
 You can retry the request.
 }
 ```

+#### UpdateAddressesRequest

+Used to update the addresses occupied by the customer in the onboarding application.

+- ***onboardingApplicationId***: The UUID of the onboarding application to update.
+- ***addresses***: Collection of addresses occupied by the customer.
+See [Address](#address).

+#### UpdateAddressesResponse
+- ***basicDetails***: The basic details of the onboarding application response.
+See [OnboardingOperationResponseDetails](#onboardingoperationresponsedetails).

+#### Address
+- ***type***: The type of Address being represented.
+Must be either **"HOME"** or **"WORK"** (required).
+- ***organization***: The first line of the Address.
+This value is required and has a maximum of 300 characters.
+- ***line1***: The first line of the Address.
+This value is required and has a maximum of 300 characters.
+- ***line2***: The second line of the Address.
+This value is optional, and has a maximum of 300 characters.
+- ***line3***: The third line of the Address.
+This value is optional, and has a maximum of 300 characters.
+- ***line4***: The fourth line of the Address.
+This value is optional, and has a maximum of 300 characters.
+- ***line5***: The fifth line of the Address.
+This value is optional, and has a maximum of 300 characters.
+- ***line6***: The sixth line of the Address.
+This value is optional, and has a maximum of 300 characters.
+- ***line7***: The seventh line of the Address.
+This value is optional, and has a maximum of 300 characters.
+- ***line8***: The eighth line of the Address.
+This value is optional, and has a maximum of 300 characters.
+- ***locality***: The local sub administrative area such as the municipality or community name.
+In Canadian and US addresses, this corresponds to the city or town name.
+This value is optional and has a maximum of 150 characters. e.g. Toronto, Orlando.
+- ***dependentLocality***: The municipality or community name of the major postal region address.
+For Canadian and US addresses, this can remain empty.
+This value is optional and has a maximum of 150 characters.
+- ***doubleDependentLocality***: The municipality or community name of the local postal region address.
+For Canadian and US addresses, this can remain empty.
+This value is optional and has a maximum of 150 characters.
+- ***administrativeArea***: The name of the first level administrative area.
+This value is optional and has a maximum of 150 characters. e.g. For US this would be 'State' and Canada this would be 'Province'
+- ***subAdministrativeArea***: The name of the second level administrative area.
+This value is optional and has a maximum of 150 characters. e.g. For a city use 'City', county use 'County', etc.
+- ***area***: The name of country first level administrative subdivision area in the address.
+For Canada, this is name of the province and for the US this is the name of the State.
+This field is required and has
+- ***postalCode***: The local postal code for routing mail to the address and should contain the ZIP code for US addresses.
+This field is required and has a maximum of 150 characters.
+- ***country***: The name of the country for the Address.
+This value is required and has a maximum of 50 characters.

 ### updateConsents
 Fetch consent values from [reference data client](#referencedataclient) with `dataType = ReferenceDataTypes.CONSENT_TYPE`.